 My Top 5 Tips to Beating IR!

 - Eat a balanced diet, following the Mediterranean style diet, may help you!

 - Spread out your carbohydrates across the day, try spreading out smaller portions of carbohydrates across your 3 main meals.

 - Choose lower GI carbohydrates, including basmati or brown rice, wholemeal pasta, grainy bread, fresh fruit and non-starchy vegetables.

 - Try to get 30 minutes of exercise every day.
 Whether that’s going to the gym and getting some resistance (or weight-based) activity in or just going for a brisk walk around the block during your lunch break, it helps to boost your insulin sensitivity and move glucose out of your blood and into your muscles!

 - Get enough sleep each night – not getting enough sleep each night will increase your insulin production the next day, getting at least the recommended 8 hours each night is important!

 Have you been recently diagnosed with IR?
 Do you have PCOS and are worried about IR?
-Book in with me to talk about all things nutrition for your circumstances and develop a plan that is just right for you!
+Book in with us to talk about all things nutrition for your circumstances and develop a plan that is just right for you!